 St. Matthew Pumpkin Patch & Festival Ministry

-St. Matthew has been selling pumpkins for twenty-nine years during October, and on the second Saturday of October, we have a great Pumpkin Festival with all kinds of items for sale.
+St. Matthew has been selling pumpkins for thirty-two years during October, and on the second Saturday of October, we have a great Pumpkin Festival with all kinds of items for sale.
 All of the proceeds from these sales go to fund our Pumpkin Grants, which provide needed resources for ministries that serve Eastern Oklahoma County.
 So, it's fun for the whole family, and it helps people in need too!

 St. Matthew Pumpkin Grants